How to Use Lavender Plant for Sleep

 Research shows that the scent of lavender eases anxiety and insomnia.
 Britain’s University of Southhampton conducted a four-week study of ten adults (5 males and 5 females) and found evidence that the scent of lavender improved the condition of those suffering from insomnia.

 My Favorite Source for Lavender Essential Oils

-I have found the best, reliable essential lavender oil from an online source called Puritan Pride.
-I have been using this company since 1973, before their name changed from Nutrition Headquarters.
-I have no affiliation with Puritan Pride, however, I highly recommend them for quality products with competitive prices.
-Search Google for Puritan Pride and find great health related products.
+I have found the best, most reliable essential lavender oil from an online source called Puritan Pride.
+I have been using this company since 1973 before its name changed from Nutrition Headquarters.
+I have no affiliation with Puritan Pride.
+However, I highly recommend them for quality products with competitive prices.
+Search Google for Puritan Pride and find great health-related products.
 By the way, their service is excellent.